PyromaniacSiphon/Hangman-PF1/README.md

 The basic theme of this project is to create a hangman game that enables you to guess a word with seven lives in hand.
 Once you lose all your lives, the game ends.

+Whatever we learned throughout the semester was implemented in this hangman game, it tremendously helped us to build our logic.

 # Languages

 This program was made in ***python***.